Ali: Battle of Siffin

-Mu'awiya, the incumbent governor of Syria, was deemed corrupt and unfit by Ali, who wrote to and removed him from his post.
-In turn, Mu'awiya, as Uthman's cousin, launched a propaganda campaign across Syria, blaming Ali for the regicide and calling for revenge.
-Mu'awiya also joined forces with Amr ibn al-As, a military strategist, who pledged to back the Umayyads against Ali in return for life-long governorship of Egypt.
-Yet Mu'awiya also secretly offered to recognize the caliphate of Ali in return for Syria and Egypt, which Ali rejected.
-Mu'awiya then formally declared war, charging Ali with regicide, demanding his removal, and a Syrian council thereafter to elect the next caliph.
-Contemporary authors tend to view Mu'awiya's call for revenge as a pretext for a power grab.
+Mu'awiya, the long-time governor of Syria, was deemed corrupt and unfit by Ali, who removed him from his post.
+In turn, Mu'awiya refused to step down and informed Ali through a representative that he would recognize Ali as caliph in exchange for the continued governorship of Syria, and possibly the annexation of Egypt.
+Ali rejected this proposal.

+In response, Mu'awiya launched a propaganda campaign across Syria, blaming Ali for the regicide and calling for revenge.
+Mu'awiya also joined forces with Amr ibn al-As, a military strategist, who pledged to back the Umayyads against Ali in return for the life-long governorship of Egypt.
+Mu'awiya then formally declared war, charging Ali with complicity in the regicide, demanding his removal, and a council in Syria thereafter to elect a new caliph.
+Contemporary authors tend to view Mu'awiya's call for revenge as a pretext to retain power.

 Account of the battle

-In the summer of 657, the armies of Ali and Mu'awiya camped at Siffin, west of the Euphrates River, numbering perhaps at 100,000 and 130,000, respectively.
+In the summer of 657, Ali's Iraqi forces and Mu'awiya's Syrian army camped at Siffin, west of the Euphrates River, numbering perhaps at 100,000 and 130,000, respectively.
 Many of Muhammad's companions were present in Ali's army, whereas Mu'awiya could only boast a handful.
 The two sides negotiated for a while, to no avail, after which the main battle took place from Wednesday, 26 July 657, until Friday or Saturday morning.
 Ali probably refrained from initiating hostilities, and later fought alongside his men on the frontline, whereas Mu'awiya led from his pavilion, and rejected a proposal to settle the matters in a personal duel with Ali.
-Among those killed fighting for Ali was Ammar.
-In canonical Sunni sources, a prophetic hadith predicts Ammar's death at the hands of al-fi'a al-baghiya (lit. 'rebellious aggressive group') who call to hellfire.
+Among those killed fighting for Ali was Ammar ibn Yasir.
+In canonical Sunni sources, a prophetic hadith predicts Ammar's death at the hands of al-fi'a al-baghiya (lit. 'rebellious aggressive group').

 Call to arbitration

-Fighting stopped when some Syrians raised pages of the Quran on their lances, shouting, "Let the Book of God be the judge between us."
-Since Mu'awiya had for long insisted on battle, this call for arbitration suggests that he now feared defeat.
-By contrast, Ali exhorted his men to fight, telling them that raising Qurans was for deception, but to no avail.
-Through their representatives, the qurra and the ridda tribesmen of Kufa, the largest bloc in Ali's army, both threatened Ali with mutiny if he did not answer the Syrians' call.
+Fighting stopped when the Syrians raised pages of the Quran on their lances, shouting, "Let the Book of God be the judge between us."
+Since Mu'awiya had for long insisted on battle, this call for arbitration suggests that he now sensed defeat.
+By contrast, Ali exhorted his men to fight, telling them that the raising of the Quran was deception, but to no avail.
+Through their representatives, the qurra and the tribesmen of Kufa, the largest bloc in Ali's army, both threatened Ali with mutiny if he did not answer the Syrians' call.
 Facing strong peace sentiments in his army, Ali accepted the arbitration proposal, most likely against his own judgment.